N.Y. State Bill Allowing CALS to Manufacture Alcohol Heads to Hochul’s Desk

 “This isn’t going to bring about any kind of seismic change that we’re doing now.
 It’s just going to allow us to make sure that everything we are doing is both hands-on and in compliance with all regulations,” Gerling explained.

 However, Gerling said the term manufacturing is used very loosely and explained that there will not be a commercial use for the public or mass production of alcoholic beverages.
 Instead, he said there will most likely be small demonstrations produced for small-scale quality control.
-Herling explained that CCBI also engages in grape breeding efforts to help local wineries in the region improve their cultivation methods and select grapes better suited for the climate.
+Gerling explained that CCBI also engages in grape breeding efforts to help local wineries in the region improve their cultivation methods and select grapes better suited for the climate.

 “We have an experimental license, so we’re not this is not for any kind of commercial thing,” Gerling said.
 “This is all research [and] teaching.”